 As well as extensive travelling, public programs and appearances Shri Mataji also concerned herself on a personal level with all her followers.
 Without any professional staff she started centres, ashrams and retreat properties all over the world.
 In many countries, she founded health clinics, schools and nurseries and a refuge for destitute women in Delhi.
 This she did while also fulfilling the duties of the wife of a highly placed United Nations diplomat, never neglecting her close and extended family or the smooth running of her many homes.

 Shri Mataji continued to be dedicated to the propagation of Sahaja Yoga well into her 80s but eventually slowed her pace down and her public appearances diminished in later years as she spent more time with her immediate family.
-She fulfilled her father’s prediction that she “would do something great in this life” and she found “the way of giving en-mass realisation” which consequently enabled human beings to evolve into a new spiritual awareness.
-Her work was completed, on the twenty-third of February, 2011, Shri Mataji passed away peacefully at the age of 87.
+She fulfilled her father’s prediction that she “would do something great in this life” and she found “the way of giving en-mass realisation”, which consequently enabled human beings to evolve into a new spiritual awareness.
+Her work was completed.
+On the 23rd of February, 2011, Shri Mataji passed away peacefully at the age of 87.

 "Love has its own qualities and one of the qualities is that love understands.
 Its understanding is not in words, not in thought, but it understands within.
 It can feel within, which is very important."